Adaptive-Solver Framework for Dynamic Strategy Selection in Large Language Model Reasoning: Appendix

+\textbf{The three L2M's variant prompts mainly differ from the decomposition granularity.} For example, facing the same problem, the prompt (L2M, $coarse$) may break it down into 2-3 sub-questions, the prompt (L2M, $meidum$) may decompose it into 4-5 sub-questions, and the prompt (L2M, $fine$) may decompose it into 6-8 sub-questions.
+See specific prompts of them in Figure~\ref{prompt_l2m_coarse_math}, Figure~\ref{prompt_l2m_medium_math} and Figure~\ref{prompt_l2m_fine_math}.
+In addition, the difference between them and L2M lies in: L2M lacks precise control over decomposition granularity in its demonstrations, leading to a blend of various granularities.
+Conversely, in the demonstrations of these variants, the decomposition granularity is either coarse, medium, or fine, depending on the specific variant.

+\textbf{Approach for constructing the prompt of L2M's variants.} To illustrate the construction process, consider the following example question: \textit{Cappuccinos cost \$2, iced teas cost \$3, cafe lattes cost \$1.5 and espressos cost \$1 each.
+Sandy orders some drinks for herself and some friends.
+She orders three cappuccinos, two iced teas, two cafe lattes, and two espressos.
+How much change does she receive back for a twenty-dollar bill?}

+L2M does not control the decomposition granularity deliberately and its decomposition for the example question is as follows: \textit{1.
+How much did the cappuccinos cost in total?
+2. How much did the iced teas cost in total?
+3. How much did the cafe lattes cost in total?
+4. How much did the espressos cost in total?
+5. How much did Sandy spend on drinks?
+6. How much change does she receive back for a twenty-dollar bill?}

+To construct L2M’s variants, we \textbf{first decompose the question hierarchically, as shown in Figure~\ref{figure_prompt_construct}}.

+1) First, we extract the problem and sub-problems from the first layer of decomposition.
+Then, serialize them from bottom to top to obtain the sequence of sub-problems in (L2M, \textit{coarse})’s prompt: \textit{1.
+How much did Sandy spend on drinks?
+2. How much change does she receive back for a twenty-dollar bill?}

+2) Similarly, we extract the problem and sub-problems from the first two layers of decomposition and then serialize them to obtain the sequence of sub-problems in (L2M, \textit{medium})’s prompt: \textit{1.
+How much did the cappuccinos cost in total?
+2. How much did the iced teas cost in total?
+3. How much did the cafe lattes cost in total?
+4. How much did the espressos cost in total?
+5. How much did Sandy spend on drinks?
+6. How much change does she receive back for a twenty-dollar bill?}

+3) Likewise, we extract the problem and sub-problems from the three layers of decomposition and serialize them to obtain the sequence of sub-problems in (L2M, \textit{fine})’s prompt: \textit{1.
+How many cappuccinos did Sandy order?
+2. How much did the cappuccinos cost in total?
+3. How many iced teas did Sandy order?
+4. How much did the iced teas cost in total?
+5. How many cafe lattes did Sandy order?
+6. How much did the cafe lattes cost in total?
+7. How many espressos did Sandy order?
+8. How much did the espressos cost in total?
+9. How much did Sandy spend on all drinks in total?
+10. How much change does she receive back for a twenty-dollar bill?}

-Table~\ref{table: average number of subproblems} demonstrates the average number of sub-problems on different datasets obtained by using various decomposition prompting methods.
+\textbf{Our method of constructing L2M's variants can indeed control the granularity in decomposition.} Table~\ref{table: average number of subproblems} demonstrates the average number of sub-problems obtained by using L2M and L2M's variants.
 We observe that finer-grained decomposition prompt indeed leads to a greater number of subproblems on average on the same dataset.
 This validates the effectiveness of controlling the granularity in the actual problem decomposition by modulating the granularity in the exemplars.